oscarchankalung/nodejs-complete-guide/section03-basic.md

 ### Security: global and local scope

 By default, callback method in create server gets executed for very new incoming request.
-Since each function is only scroped to itself and not accessible by the other functions, anything we do to to tge request or response object inside the callback will not be exposed to the request or response objects.
+Since each function is only scroped to itself and not accessible by the other functions, anything we do to to the request or response object inside the callback will not be exposed to the request or response objects.

 ## Concepts